daniego/rover-webserver/README.md

 # rover-webserver

-This is container to serve the amin web content
+This is container to serve the admin web content

 # Build local container
 docker build -t rover-webserver .